Miramar/Seatoun Local History

 - A Manatū Taonga, the New Zealand Ministry for Culture and Heritage, talk with Wellington Tenths Trust Chairman and manawhenua, Morrie Love (Te Atiawa, Taranaki, Ngāti Ruanui and Ngāti Tama iwi of Taranaki) on the genesis of some of the original names around the Wellington region:

 Colonial naming - "Miramar" and "Seatoun"

 Miramar means "Behold the sea" or "Wonderful Sea" and was named by the first settler on Watt's peninsula area, resident James Coutts Crawford, who arrived in Wellington in 1840.
 In 1872 he changed the name of Watt's Pennisula to Miramar.
 Miramar was the name of a house built for him by his brother-in-law, Major McBarnett.
-The original Maori name of the area was Whataitai.
+On 18 November 1904, the Miramar Borough was formed.